aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 AWS services such as AWS CodeStar Connections do not support deployment within a VPC and provide direct access to the internet that is not controlled by your VPC.
 You can block the use of such services by using SCPs or implementing your own proxy solution to inspect egress traffic.

-### "Sid":"PreventNonVPCDeploymentSageMaker", "Sid":"PreventNonVPCDeploymentGlueJob", "Sid":"PreventNonVPCDeploymentCloudShell", and "Sid":"PreventNonVPCDeploymentLambda", "Sid":"PreventNonVPCAppRunnerService"
+### "Sid":"PreventNonVPCDeploymentSageMaker", "Sid":"PreventNonVPCDeploymentGlueJob", "Sid":"PreventNonVPCDeploymentCloudShell", and "Sid":"PreventNonVPCDeploymentLambda", "Sid":"PreventNonVPCDeploymentAppRunner"

 These statements are included in the [data_perimeter_governance_policy_2](data_perimeter_governance_policy_2.json) and explicitly deny relevant [Amazon SageMaker](https://aws.amazon.com/sagemaker/), [AWS Glue](https://aws.amazon.com/glue/), [AWS CloudShell](https://aws.amazon.com/cloudshell/), [AWS Lambda](https://aws.amazon.com/lambda/), and [AWS AppRunner](https://aws.amazon.com/apprunner/) operations unless they have VPC configurations specified in the requests.
 Use these statements to enforce deployment in a VPC for these services.